What is Peroneal Tendinopathy?

 What are the Peroneal Muscles?

-The peroneal muscles are located on the outside of your lower leg.
+The peroneal muscles are on the outside of your lower leg.
 They turn the foot out and provide stability to the ankle during weight-bearing.
-The peroneal tendons wrap around the lateral malleolus (the bony lump on the outer ankle) and attach at different areas on the foot.
+The peroneal tendons wrap around the lateral malleolus (the bony lump on the outer ankle) and attach at different areas on your foot.
 Every time the peroneal muscles contract, tension is placed on the tendons.

 What Causes Peroneal Tendinopathy?